Advisory Committee on Colleague Assistance (ACCA)

 The Advisory Committee on Colleague Assistance (ACCA) has a threefold mission:

-to foster and provide resources via linkages to state associations to this end, and
+To foster and provide resources via linkages to state associations to this end.

 ACCA attempts to attain these goals in three ways: by promoting an understanding and acknowledgment of the unique occupational hazards of psychologists’ work, supporting the development and maintenance of state level assistance programming, and encouraging appropriate linkages between state ethics committees, regulatory boards and assistance programs.
 By working in these areas, ACCA hopes to serve the interests of the public and the professional community.